 USDA develops and promotes dietary guidance and nutritional recommendations aimed at improving the health and well-being of Americans.

-The Dietary Guidelines for Americans, jointly issued by USDA and the Department of Health and Human Services, are the cornerstone of Federal nutrition policy and nutrition education activities.
+The Dietary Guidelines for Americans (Dietary Guidelines), jointly issued by USDA and the Department of Health and Human Services, is the cornerstone of Federal nutrition policy and nutrition education activities.
 The Dietary Guidelines provides a customizable framework for healthy eating that can be tailored and adapted to meet personal preferences, cultural traditions, and budgetary considerations.

 USDA provides nutritious food plans to accommodate thrifty, low-cost, moderate-cost, and liberal budgets.

 The Healthy Eating Index is a summary measure of overall diet quality.
-It provides a picture of the types and quantities of food people eat and the degree to which diets comply with the recommendations set forth in the Dietary Guidelines and the Food Guide Pyramid.
+It provides a picture of the types and quantities of food people eat and the degree to which diets align with the recommendations set forth in the Dietary Guidelines.

 USDA provides information on dietary supplements, including vitamins, minerals, and botanicals.